Biomedical Informatics and Data Science (NLM)

 b. also due are faculty requests for new membership in the NLM training faculty in order to sponsor a candidate (See required content in Faculty Eligibility.).
 Faculty can be provisionally approved, but are only added to the NLM training faculty if their candidate is awarded a fellowship.
 All faculty must be tenure track or tenured.

-Interviews on Friday, Nov.
-22: PhD students (afternoon) and postdocs (morning): All interviews for selected applicants will be held via Zoom on one date (no exceptions).
+Interviews are anticipated for late February, 2025: All interviews for selected applicants will be held via Zoom on one date (no exceptions).
 Interviewees will present for 8 minutes followed by 12 minutes of Q&A. Time slots will be assigned in advance.
 Both mentors are expected to attend the interview in support of their candidate.

 Please pay particular attention to the research areas of biomedical informatics and data science that NLM supports (See Purpose of the NLM below.), and to the required curriculum for both PhD students and postdocs (See NLM Curriculum Plan below.).